gapDetection/gapDetectionDatasets/README.md

 Here, we provide the annotations of the publicly available datasets: Grocery Products [1], WebMarket [2] and Grozi 120 [3] for identification of gaps in the images of shelves.
 We select 305,98, and 50 number of shelf images respectively from Grocery Products [1], WebMarket [2] and Grozi 120 [3], and create ground truths pecifying gap/non-gap regions.
 For each dataset, we randomly choose approximately 60% of these shelf images as train-set and rest 40% as test-set.
 The train-set includes 184, 59, and 30 number of shelf images in Grocery Products [1], WebMarket [2] and Grozi 120 [3] respectively while test-set contains 121, 39, and 20 number of images in the respective datasets.

-Title of the manuscript (which is submitted in ICCV 2021) - Graph-based Modelling of Superpixels for Automatic Identification of EmptyShelves in Supermarkets
+<b>Title</b> of the manuscript (which is submitted in ICCV 2021) - Graph-based Modelling of Superpixels for Automatic Identification of EmptyShelves in Supermarkets

 A few example images and their corresponding masks are shown below.